znsio/specmatic-documentation/getting_started.md

 Specmatic rejects the expectation / canned response since it is not in line with the OpenAPI Specification.

-#### Externalizing stub responses
+#### **Externalising stub responses**

 Please restore `service.yaml` to its [original state](/getting_started.html#api-specification)(by adding back the `status` field in the `SCOOBY_200_OK` example) before proceeding with this section.

-If you would like to add more stub responses, however you do not wish to bloat your specification with a lot of examples, we can also externalize the stub / canned responses to json files also.
+If you would like to add more stub responses, however you do not wish to bloat your specification with a lot of examples, we can also externalise the stub / canned responses to json files also.
 * Create a folder named `service_data` in the same folder as your `service.yaml` file (`_data` suffix is a naming convention that tell Specmatic to look for canned responses in that directory)
 * Create a json file with the name `togo.json` and add below contents to it